commercionetwork/commercio-consortium/upgrade/2.2.0-3.0.0/en/README.md

-# Upgrade instructions from 2.2.0 to 3.0.0 Commercio Network Chain (WIP)
+# Upgrade instructions from 2.2.0 to 3.0.0 Commercio Network Chain
-# THE STOP BLOCK WILL BE COMMUNICATED SHORTLY.

-# `THE FINAL VERSION 3.0.0 WILL BE PUBLISHED SHORTLY BEFORE THE UPDATE DATE`
+# `THE FINAL VERSION 3.0.0 IS PUBLISHED`

 The update date has been set for `23 Febbraio 2022 alle 14.30 UTC= 15.30 CET`.
 The posted height should stop the chain shortly after 14.30 UTC = 15.30 CET.
 The deviation could be a few minutes.